anavrit/Deep-Q-Learning-Networks/README.md

   `python train_and_play_agent.py`<br>

-  User will be given an option for showing how well the agent plays the game.
+  Option will be provided for user to see the trained agent play.

 #### Resources <br>

 The following key resources can be found in the `Resources` folder:

 1. `double_dqn_trained_weights_256x128x64x32_.pth`: trained weights of the best Q network

-2. `My_Trained_Agent`: tracking progress of the trained agent
+2. `My_Trained_Agent.jpg`: graph tracking progress of the trained agent